Pests and Pest Management

 - Removing weedy areas of the landscape where aphids overwinter.

 - Discontinuing use of high-nitrogen fertilizers, as they favor aphid reproduction.
-Instead, use slow-release fertilizers if necessary, or simply just apply compost a few times a year.
+Instead, simply just apply compost a few times a year for a slower nutrient release.

-- Monitor the garden frequently for aphid infestations; they tend to congregate on new, young growth including unopened flower buds.
+- Monitor the garden frequently for aphid infestations; they tend to congregate on new, young growth including unopened flower and leaf buds and around leaf and stem attachments.
+They like to hang out on the undersides of leaves, as well, which keeps them protected from predators as they feed.

 Scale Insects

 These are immobile insects which suck plant juices from many types of trees, shrubs, and houseplants.
 These critters look like little raised bumps on stems and leaves.
-Infestations can cause yellowing or premature dropping leaves, sticky honeydew, and blackish sooty mold.
+Infestations can cause yellowing or premature dropping leaves, sticky honeydew, and associated sooty mold.
 Damage done to plants can resemble that of aphids or whiteflies, causing discolored, distorted, or dying branches.
 There are two main types of scales: Soft and Armored.
 Soft scales are larger, excrete honeydew, and are more rounded.
 Armored scales tend to be smaller and flattened and don't produce honeydew.
-Common species of scale are listed below:

 These are immobile insects which suck plant juices from many types of trees, shrubs, and houseplants.
 These critters look like little raised bumps on stems and leaves.
-Infestations can cause yellowing or premature dropping leaves, sticky honeydew, and blackish sooty mold.
+Infestations can cause yellowing or premature dropping leaves, sticky honeydew, and associated sooty mold.
 Damage done to plants can resemble that of aphids or whiteflies, causing discolored, distorted, or dying branches.
 There are two main types of scales: Soft and Armored.
 Soft scales are larger, excrete honeydew, and are more rounded.
 Armored scales tend to be smaller and flattened and don't produce honeydew.
-Common species of scale are listed below:

 Worms and Larvae